JMCov/reading-notes/code-102/class1.md

   - For instance Typing `:cat` will present you a list of emjois with cat in the title and you can select any you want.
     - Ex. 😾

+ To me a growth mindset is the ability to expand your mind no matter the obstacles in your way.
+To absorb all data given to you positive or negative and turn it into something that allows you to grow.

+## **Three Reminders to maintain a growth mindset**

+- You can't make an omelette without cracking some eggs.
+- You can learn anything if you dedicate time to it.
+- Criticism can be a more powerful ally than praise.

 ## Things I want to know more about

 I would like to know how to format columns on the pages similar to a newspaper.